 - If the subscriber believes that a claim of fair use is plausible, that individual must notify the CITO within 3 business days of learning of the original notice.
 The CITO will consult with College Counsel to determine whether the "take down" procedure should proceed.

-- Absent a fair use determination, the computer identified by the notice will be blocked from using the Swarthmore College network for a minimum of one week.
+- Absent a fair use determination, the computer identified by the notice along with all other computers registered to that subscriber will be blocked from using the Swarthmore College network for a minimum of one week.
 The subscriber is required to notify the CITO that the infringing material has been removed before access will be reinstated.

 - The CITO will notify the copyright owner within 2 business days if a subscriber wishes to argue that the material is not infringing.
 Absent notice from the owner that the matter has been referred to a court, the subscriber may restore the material.
 A subscriber who wishes to argue that the material is not infringing should consult with her/his own private counsel and the Fair Use Committee prior to filing such a counter notification.